 Not only this, but honestly, I’ll probably just as criticised for walking around slinging the ‘truth’ in our marketing material that enterprise clouds aren’t ‘true cloud’; damned if you do and damned if you don’t.

 Sorry, I still can’t bring myself to use the term ‘hacker’ since it’s been co-opted and even the Wikipedia page is a travesty in that it’s taken on the popular term.
 C’est la vie.

 Amongst a number of others notable production OpenStack deployments, both storage and compute, some of which I can’t talk about unfortunately, but the Intertubes will mostly tell you if you search for it.

-Previous post: What carriers are missing about cloud Next post: Architectures for open and scalable clouds #ccevent
+Previous post: Cloudscaling’s New Strategy: Open Cloud infrastructure Next post: Architectures for open and scalable clouds #ccevent